davidevofficial/voxel_optimizer/README.md

 Here are the results: ![image](https://github.com/davidevofficial/voxel_optimizer/assets/127616649/399a6c50-14c5-401f-bc97-3b4995e0a816)

-As you can see the VoxelOptimizer output is clearly smaller than magicavoxel's one, it took my program about 45 seconds which is a little more than magicavoxel.
-In the benchmark folder of this repository you can find all of the data (.vox files, .ply files, my output, magica output).
+As you can see the VoxelOptimizer output is half the magicavoxel's one, it took my program about 45 seconds which is a little more than magicavoxel.
+In the benchmark folder of this repository you can find all of the data (.vox files, .ply files, my output, magicavoxel output).

 # License and contributions